EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/consensus-clients.rst

 It connects the Validator to the EL so the validator can detect the 32 ETH deposit transaction (which contains the Validator public key).

-The Beacon Chain also guides the Execution Client on the chain head.
+The Beacon Chain also guides the Execution Client on how to follow the chain head.

-In order to propose (create) blocks in Ethereum you need an Execution Client in sync the Beacon Chain in sync and a Validator (the Beacon chain and the Validator are both part of the Consensus Layer client).
+In order to propose (create) blocks in Ethereum you need an Execution Client in sync running along with a Beacon Chain in sync and a Validator (the Beacon chain and the Validator are both part of the Consensus Layer client).

 Validator
 ---------

-Here is basically where the stake process happens (with the new Proof of Stake algorithm).
+Basically, here is where the stake process happens (through the new Proof of Stake algorithm).

 The validator is the client that proposes blocks and does attestations according to the Consensus Layer specification (proposing a block would be the equivalent to "mine" a block